Michigan vs. UNLV Predictions & Picks - Women's NCAA Tournament First Round

 Michigan Performance Insights

-- The Wolverines' +346 scoring differential (outscoring opponents by 11.1 points per game) is a result of scoring 74.6 points per game (36th in college basketball) while allowing 63.5 per contest (160th in college basketball).
+- The Wolverines average 74.6 points per game (36th in college basketball) while allowing 63.5 per contest (160th in college basketball).
+They have a +346 scoring differential overall and outscore opponents by 11.1 points per game.

-- On offense, Michigan is tallying 73.2 points per game this year in conference action.
-As a comparison, its overall average (74.6 points per game) is 1.4 PPG higher.
+- Michigan's offense has been less productive in Big Ten contests this season, posting 73.2 points per contest, compared to its overall average of 74.6 PPG.

-- The Wolverines are putting up 78.6 points per game this season at home, which is 7.8 more points than they're averaging away from home (70.8).
+- Offensively, the Wolverines have played better at home this year, posting 78.6 points per game, compared to 70.8 per game on the road.

-- Defensively Michigan has played worse at home this season, surrendering 63.6 points per game, compared to 62.3 in away games.
+- Michigan is giving up 63.6 points per game at home.
+Away from home, it is allowing 62.3.

-- The Wolverines have been putting up 70.4 points per contest in their last 10 times on the court, an average that's slightly lower than the 74.6 they've scored over the course of the 2022-23 season.
+- The Wolverines have been putting up 70.4 points per game in their last 10 appearances, an average that's a little lower than the 74.6 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.